-- Check manually if the mixed content fixer is active.
-If you encounter the comment, you can ignore this notice, as it apparently works.
+- Manually confirm whether the mixed content fixer is active.
+If you encounter the comment “data-rsssl” in your website’s HTML, you can ignore this notice as it apparently works.
 This sometimes happens when a server or security plugin blocks the plugin from opening a page on the website.
-How to test:
+How to test this:

-- Look for the mixed content fixer marker: data-rsssl=”1″
+- Search for the mixed content fixer marker: data-rsssl=1

-- If it’s there, the mixed content fixer is active, and you’re done.
-If not, go to step 3.
+- If the marker is there, the mixed content fixer is active and you’re done.

 - Check if you do have mixed content on your site.
-If you don’t have mixed content, you can leave the error, as it seems to work.
-Else, go to step 4.
+(Green lock in the browser address bar).
+If you don’t have mixed content, you’re good!

 - Another plugin conflicts with the working of the mixed content fixer.
 There are two options to solve this:

 - Change the hook the mixed content fixer fires on.
 You can do this in settings/SSL by enabling the “Switch mixed content fixer hook” option.